 How to prepare for CAT 2025?

-After that, start studying unfamiliar topics from the CAT syllabus and then move to somewhat familiar and finally to familiar topics.
+Start with unfamiliar topics from the CAT syllabus and then move to somewhat familiar and finally to familiar topics.
 This order is suggested because one will need more time for preparing unfamiliar topics.
-Aspirants can however start with tougher chapters first, depending on their comfort and confidence.
-Take a look at some section-wise tips for CAT 2025 preparation are listed below:
+Solve a lot of practice questions alongside to learn application of the concepts.
+Mere theoretical knowledge will not be able enough to crack CAT 2025, so practice as much as you can.
+Take a look at some section-wise tips for CAT 2025 preparation below:

 - VARC preparation should start at the early stage, specifically Reading Comprehension practice